PanchoG17/agea-test/readme.md

 ## <a id="suggestions">🎯 Suggestions </a>

-- Frontend: Add a dynamic "Add URL" button to allow users to input and compare multiple URLs beyond two.
 - Frontend: Display HTTP 422 Errors in error message.
 - Backend: Create a new API endpoint to retrieve the history of URL comparisons made by users.
 - Testing: Add unit and integration tests to ensure the functionality of both the comparison logic and history retrieval.
 - Security: Add authentication or rate-limiting to the backend to prevent misuse of the comparison feature.
-- Security: Remove enviroment variables from repo.
+- Security: Remove enviroment variables from repository.
 - Optimization: Consider using caching to store recent comparison results to improve performance when comparing the same URLs repeatedly.